 Regular gifts can be made to Shrewsbury School Foundation by setting up a Direct Debit on a monthly, quarterly or annual basis.
-Please print off our Gift Form.
+Please click here to visit our donation page or print off our Gift Form.

 Some of Shrewsbury School's most pressing needs can be met through annual gifts from Old Salopians, parents and friends.
 Please go to our Annual Fund section for further information.

-Should you wish to make a one off donation to the Shrewsbury School Foundation by credit card, please click here.
-Alternatively, if you would prefer to send a cheque, please make it payable to Shrewsbury School Foundation and post to Shrewsbury School Foundation, Shrewsbury School, The Schools, Shrewsbury, Shropshire SY3 7AB.
+Should you wish to make a one off donation to the Shrewsbury School Foundation by credit card, please click here to visit our donation page.
+Alternatively, if you would prefer to send a cheque, please make it payable to Shrewsbury School Foundation and post to Development, Shrewsbury School, The Schools, Shrewsbury, Shropshire SY3 7BA.

 If your gift is eligible for Gift Aid, please print off the Gift Form.

 If your employer has a Payroll Giving scheme you can make a donation to Shrewsbury School Foundation from your gross salary.
 Donations are deducted from your salary as either a monthly payment or as a one-off gift.
 Thus you get tax relief at the highest rate – for example, a donation of £10 will cost a 40% tax payer only £6.

 Many companies support charities through a matched giving scheme which can double the value of your gift.
 If you make a gift to Shrewsbury School, we would be grateful if you could establish if your company operates this scheme as it could make your donation worth even more.
 Your Payroll or HR Department should be able to advise.